taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 ### The protocol allows for an authentication and authorisation procedure, where necessary

-FAIR endorses open access, however in some cases it is not possible to share some data to the global audiance (privacy, economic, or safety concerns).
+FAIR endorses open access, however in some cases it is not possible to share some data to the global audience (privacy, economic, or safety concerns).
 It is still relevant to publish the data, so those authorised can access it.
-This requires a proper level of autorisation and authentication being set up.
+This requires a proper level of authorisation and authentication being set up.

 ### Metadata are accessible, even when the data are no longer available